Sign Up

 Kirrikin Pop-Up Shop

-πŸ“ Activation Space (12)
+๐Ÿ“ Activation Space (12)

-πŸ“… 27 May to 14 June
+๐Ÿ“… 27 May to 13 June

-πŸ’₯ 20% off during MAAR KOODJAL on website above (promo code FN25)
+๐Ÿ’ฅ 20% off during MAAR KOODJAL on website above (promo code FN25)

-Join us in honoring First Nations Fashion with Perth local luxury resort wear, and accessories designer, Kirrikin,
+Join us in honoring First Nations Fashion with Perth local luxury resort wear, and accessories designer, Kirrikin"Kirrikin" is an Indigenous word, roughly translating to "Sunday's best clothes."

 This word was part of the original language recorded by missionaries in the Hunter Valley during the early 1820s and has become a symbol of our commitment to Wonnarua language revitalisation.